Thursday, September 12, 2024

 The issue begins with Ian arriving at Hera's Hope (Frontier Colony 62A) on Venus.
 Fox gets the details right here, portraying Venus in a way that makes it clear why this hostile environment produced Jenner (as we learn later in the issue).
 Humanity has yet to finish encasing Venus in orbital solar panels, and Hera's Hope exists in a barren desert landscape, like an overcrowded Mos Eisley.

-In a flashback to a week ago, Director Zane walks Nathan through shooting a hog, telling him that humanity is counting on him to infiltrate the Sword.
-He tells Nathan that he has to shoot the hog since he'll likely have to shoot a human to prove his bona fides to the Sword.
-Nathan does it, to the delight of a tall woman with white hair that I think is an advisor to Martian President Burga.
+In a flashback to a week ago, a scientists walks Nathan through shooting a hog as Zane tells him that humanity is counting on him to infiltrate the Sword.
+They tell Nathan that he has to shoot the hog since he'll likely have to shoot a human to prove his bona fides to the Sword.
+Nathan does it, to Zane's delight.
 On Venus, we see that Ian has killed the guy, blood splattered on his face.

-On Burga's transport ship, Zane informs Cross that Nathan has "dissociative fugue."
-Ian didn't need to have Nyseth wipe his mind because his trauma was so great and his need to escape himself so profound that he created Nathan on his own.
-Zane hypothesizes that the training they've given Nathan likely made the Ian personality - previously deeply buried in Nathan's psyche - reemerge.
-Zane believes "Nathan" is likely now Ian and Nathan combined.
+On Burga's transport ship, Dr. Argus informs Cross that Nathan has "dissociative fugue."
+Ian didn't need to have Dr. Nyseth wipe his mind because his trauma was so great and his need to escape himself so profound that he created Nathan on his own.
+Argus hypothesizes that the training they've given Nathan likely made the Ian personality - previously deeply buried in Nathan's psyche - reemerge.
+He believes "Nathan" is likely now Ian and Nathan combined.

-Burga's advisor informs Amanda that the tracker they implanted into Nathan's arm allows them to see all his movements and everything he sees.
+Zane informs Cross that the tracker they implanted into Nathan's arm allows them to see all his movements and everything he sees.
 Once Nathan sees Jenner, they'll order an orbital missile strike.
 Someone notes that Nathan'll likely have a to pass a second loyalty test, namely "Alice's" psychic screening.
-Burga's advisor hypothesizes that he'll be more likely to pass the test if Ian has reemerged, since he'll also keep the virtual memories they implanted to help him pass the test.
-(I didn't entirely follow that part.
-Virtual memories of Ian that cover up the memories of him spying for Mars?)
-Zane worries that a reemerged Ian might not share their cause.
+Zane hypothesizes that he'll be more likely to pass the test if Ian has reemerged, since he'll also keep the virtual memories they implanted to help him pass the test.
+(In vol. 2, issue #6, LeHeup explains that they're using the Pearl's fantasy-murder tech to create a past for Ian.)
+Argus worries that a reemerged Ian might not share their cause.

 Zane wakes up Cross when Ghost arrives with Ian and Molly at Sword's base, where Ian meet Alice, who is totally bat shit crazy.
 Alice confirms that Ian was living as a weatherman on Mars before the M.S.A. sent him undercover, which she acknowledges she almost missed because Mars' memory masks are getting harder to spot.
-(Again, were the virtual memories that Burga's advisor mentioned supposed to cover up this part somehow?)
 Alice exposits that Ian remembered everything about his past once he shot "the normie."
 At this point, the camera turns, and we learn that Alice is talking to Jenner.
 Dun-dun-DUN!
 It's like a jump scare.

 On Venus, Jenner greats Ian, who immediately threatens to kill him.
 Jenner tells Ian that he's counting on him doing so but only after the conclusion of the mission.
 Jenner then asks Ian if he hears the "wail of the Venusian wind."
 He explains that he grew up listening to it, as he and his mother were poor, surviving on trade and what they could grow in the freezing temperatures.
 He describes the unbearable isolation and unceasing wind, which eventually drove his mother insane — she walked into the desert one night to die.